inabikarilibrary/inalib/inapedia/players/french/azyck.md

 # Azyck

-Azyck is a French player, maining Nomash.
+Azyck is a French :fr: player, maining Nomash.
 He is often considered one of the best players in the world.

 ## Achievements